ageser/PlayScalaToDoList/README.md

 PlayScalaToDoList
 =================

-PlayFramework Scala and ToDoList example
+PlayFramework Scala and ToDoList example based on the Web Example